AlinaKorobchuk/yandex-praktikum-projects/5 Sprint project 1/README.md

-# Исследование продаж компьтерных игр
+# Computer game sales research

-### Данные
+### Data
-Исторические данные о продажах игр, оценки пользователей и экспертов, жанры и платформы (например, Xbox или PlayStation)
+Historical game sales data, user and expert ratings, genres and platforms (such as Xbox or PlayStation)

-**Описание данных:**
+**Description of data:**

-- Name — название игры
+- Name — the name of the game
-- Platform — платформа
+- Platform - platform
-- Year_of_Release — год выпуска
+- Year_of_Release — year of release
-- Genre — жанр игры
+- Genre - game genre
-- NA_sales — продажи в Северной Америке (миллионы проданных копий)
+- NA_sales - sales in North America (millions of copies sold)
-- EU_sales — продажи в Европе (миллионы проданных копий)
+- EU_sales - sales in Europe (millions of copies sold)
-- JP_sales — продажи в Японии (миллионы проданных копий)
+- JP_sales - sales in Japan (millions of copies sold)
-- Other_sales — продажи в других странах (миллионы проданных копий)
+- Other_sales - sales in other countries (millions of copies sold)
-- Critic_Score — оценка критиков (максимум 100)
+- Critic_Score - critics' score (maximum 100)
-- User_Score — оценка пользователей (максимум 10)
+- User_Score - user rating (maximum 10)
-- Rating — рейтинг от организации ESRB (англ.
-Entertainment Software Rating Board). Эта ассоциация определяет рейтинг компьютерных игр и присваивает им подходящую возрастную категорию.
+- Rating - rating from the ESRB (Entertainment Software Rating Board).
+This association determines the rating of computer games and assigns them an appropriate age category.

-### Цель проекта
+### The goal of the project
-Выявить определяющие успешность игры закономерности.
+Identify the patterns that determine the success of the game.

-### Выполненные задачи
+### Completed tasks

-Обработка/заполнение пропусков, обработка аномалий, преобразование типов данных, обработка явных и неявных дубликатов, визуализация и исследовательский анализ данных, составление портрета пользователя, проверка гипотез о том, что средние пользовательские рейтинги платформ Xbox One и PC одинаковые, а также, что средние пользовательские рейтинги жанров Action и Sports разные при помощи t-test.
+Gap processing/filling, anomaly processing, data type conversion, processing explicit and implicit duplicates, visualization and exploratory data analysis, user profiling, testing hypotheses that the average user ratings of the Xbox One and PC platforms are the same, and also that the average user the ratings of the Action and Sports genres are different using t-test.

-Проект закончен
+The project is finished

-### Ключевые выводы:
+### Key takeaways:

-- Наиболее прибыльные платформы - это PS4, PS3, X360, 3DS, XOne.
-PS4 имеет самые высокие продажи.
-X360 имеет большой разброс продаж, то есть много высоких продаж по отдельным играм и много не очень высоких.
+- The most profitable platforms are PS4, PS3, X360, 3DS, XOne.
+PS4 has the highest sales.
+The X360 has a wide range of sales, that is, there are many high sales for individual games and many not very high ones.
-- Отзывы критиков оказывают среднее влияние на продажи. Чем выше оценки, тем выше и продажи.
+- Reviews from critics have an average impact on sales.
+The higher the ratings, the higher the sales.
-- Игры в жанре action приносят наибольшие продажи.
+- Games in the action genre bring in the highest sales.

-### Используемые библиотеки
+### Libraries used

 Pandas, numpy, matplotlib, seaborn